ndp/git-cheatsheet/README.md

 It's pretty silly, actually.
 I had a little SEO juice from a couple other real cheat sheets, so I thought I'd just leverage that term.
 In retrospect, I think this was an okay tactic, as it brought people to the page.

+### Like it or have ideas?

+If you like this and would like me to do more intereactions like this, send me an email... or money https://venmo.com/ndpsoft or  https://www.gofundme.com/ndp-software